East African airlines suspend China flights due to coronavirus

 NAIROBI/KIGALI (Reuters) - Kenya Airways and RwandAir said on Friday that they had suspended all flights to and from China until further notice after a virus outbreak killed more than 200 people in China and spread to 18 countries.

-Authorities in Kenya have sent samples from a person suspected of having the new coronavirus to South Africa for further tests.
-The patient is isolated in a Nairobi hospital having arrived on Tuesday on a Kenya Airways flight from Guangzhou in Southern China.
+Kenya’s health ministry said samples from a person suspected of having the new coronavirus sent to South Africa for further tests had turned out negative.

+The patient, a student in the epicenter of the outbreak in the city of Wuhan, China, has been isolated in a Nairobi hospital having arrived on Tuesday on a Kenya Airways flight from Guangzhou in southern China.

 “We have temporarily suspended all flights to and from Guangzhou starting Friday until further notice,” the airline said in a statement.